RustedSilver/orcana/README.md

   It **won't work** with the legacy `docker-compose` binary.
 - Currently, the only feature is the ability to **enable or disable services** within a Compose file — similar in spirit to how Helm manages components in Kubernetes.
 - The goal is for this to evolve into a more **mature tool for managing local servers**.
-  At the moment, it simply wraps `docker compose` using `exec.Command`, but I'm exploring better ways to integrate with the Docker API in the future.
+  At the moment, it simply wraps `docker compose` using `exec.Command`, but I'm exploring even ideas of using directly `docker` instead in the future.

 ## 🛠 Tech Stack

+- go
-- go/cobra
+- cobra
 - go-yaml
 - Whatever else I feel like adding as I go